DongeunPaeng/moments/README.md

 The official webpack documentation says **not to** use 'extract-text-webpack-plugin' for webpack v4 or above.
 I should use 'mini-css-extract-plugin' instead.

 It's recommended to use 'i' modifier when using Regexp to refer to a file name or extensions. (e.g. CSS or css)

+I need babel in order to use ES6 scripts. (e.g. import, etc.)

+Many errors are thrown when I try to convert server-side .js file through webpack.
+It is for client-side .js files.

+app.use means app.\* including app.get, app.delete, app.post, etc., and will take a bit more time to process.

+Order of express middlewares are **IMPORTANT**.
+Helmet comes first.
+Others come later.

+---